GJ 3634 b: Host star

-Gliese 3634 is a M-class dwarf star, meaning that it is small, emits reddish light, and has a relatively low temperature for a star.
+GJ 3634 is a M-class dwarf star, meaning that it is small, emits reddish light, and has a relatively low temperature for a star.
 The star is 0.45 times the mass of and 0.43 times the radius of the Sun.
-Gliese 3634 is 0.020 times as luminous as the Sun, meaning that it radiates about 2% of the amount of energy that the Sun does.
+GJ 3634 is 0.020 times as luminous as the Sun, meaning that it radiates about 2% of the amount of energy that the Sun does.
 It was described as an intermediately active star in its discovery paper.
-Gliese 3634 lies 19.8 parsecs (approximately 64.6 light years) away from Earth, a relatively close star.
-Gliese 3634 b is the only planet to have been confirmed in the star's orbit, although initial analysis of the data suggests that a secondary body of an unknown nature also exists, with an orbit of more than 200 days and a mass approximately twice that of Neptune's.
+GJ 3634 lies 19.8 parsecs (approximately 64.6 light years) away from Earth, a relatively close star.
+GJ 3634 b is the only planet to have been confirmed in the star's orbit, although initial analysis of the data suggests that a secondary body of an unknown nature may also exist, with an orbit of more than 200 days and a mass at least twice that of Neptune's.

-The star was first catalogued in 1987, and was referenced on no more than five other occasions between its discovery and that of Gliese 3634 b.
+The star was first catalogued in 1987, and was referenced on no more than five other occasions between its discovery and that of GJ 3634 b.
 It was included in the preliminary edition of the 3rd Gliese–Jahreiß catalogue, which documents stars within twenty parsecs of Earth.

-Gliese 3634 has an apparent magnitude of 11.95.
+GJ 3634 has an apparent magnitude of 11.95.
 It cannot be seen with the naked eye.

 Orbit

 The planet has a very short orbital period, and circles its host star every 2.64561 days at a distance of 0.0287 AU.
-Gliese 3634 b has an eccentricity of 0.08, giving it a mostly circular orbit.
+GJ 3634 b has an eccentricity of 0.08, giving it a mostly circular orbit.
 In comparison, planet Mercury lies 0.387 AU from the Sun, orbits every 87.97 days, and has an orbital eccentricity of 0.2056.